 I earned my B.S. in Physics (Astrophysics) in 2018 from the University of California, Santa Cruz where I was a Regents Scholar and a 2017 Barry Goldwater Scholar.
 At UCSC, I worked with Enrico Ramirez-Ruiz and Morgan MacLeod studying the common envelope phase in the formation of close binaries as well as the general problem of the accretion and drag experienced by binary systems interacting with gaseous environments.

-Before transferring to UCSC, I attended West Valley Community College, where I earned associates degrees in math and physics.
+Before transferring to UCSC, I earned associates degrees in math and physics at West Valley Community College.
 Along my non-traditional path to graduate studies, I was mentored by an incredible network of people who believed in me and who showed me the way to a career in science.
 I am passionate about helping students realize their dreams in science and beyond through mentoring and community-building.
-Presently, I am working to expand the support and mentoring programs for transfer students in astronomy and physics at Cal.
+Presently, I am working to expand the support and mentoring programs for first-generation students in astronomy and physics at Cal.
 Talk to me if you’d like to get involved!

 Office: 461 Campbell Hall